adhishrayas/Fam/README.md

 After downloading it, open the downloaded file and follow the instructions to install.

-Lastly, make database migrations by using these 2 commands:-
+Lastly, make database migrations by using these 2 commands in the first terminal:-
 ```bash
 python manage.py makemigrations
 ```